VivianPenello/PyMathsTools/README.md

 pip install -e .
 ```

-Or, for installing ut outside of the folder :
+Or, for installing it outside of the folder :

 ```
 pip install .